The best monitors for working from home

 🔎 Philips 27E1N1300AE is a great all-around monitor, offering crisp results and 1ms (MPRT) response time to reduce latency.
 Its 100Hz refresh rate, lovely brightness and USB-C connection with power delivery make it a solid option. ★★★★½

-What you need to know: The Philips 27E1N1300AE is a fantastic all-around monitor that delivers good results in almost every area.
-The IPS display makes viewing possible from virtually any angle in case you're strapped for space in your home office.
+What you need to know: The Philips 27E1N1300AE is one of the best computer monitors for home office environments, delivering good results in almost every area.
+In particular, the IPS display makes viewing possible from virtually any angle.

 Performance: The display gives you a crisp image when viewing pretty much any medium, and 1ms (MPRT) for response times removes any annoying lag.
 Of course, it won't bother the top-spec OLED monitors for contrast, but the brightness is plentiful, and gives a lovely, flat picture that is easy on the eyes.